VAT rates in the EU

-If you sell goods to consumers in other EU countries, it is your responsibility to find out which VAT rate applies.
-We give you an overview of VAT rates in the EU here.
+If you sell goods to consumers in other EU countries, it is your responsibility to know which VAT rate applies. here's an overview of VAT rates in the EU here.

 When you sell goods in the EU, VAT must be charged.
 However, it is up to the individual EU countries to set their VAT rates, so the VAT also differs from country to country.